wp-plugins/wp-google-map-plugin/readme.txt

 Donate link:       (a link for donating)
 Requires at least: 2.0.0
 Tested up to:      3.8.1
-Stable tag:        Easiest way to create Google Maps!
+Stable tag:        Twitter Bootstrap Based!
 A plugin to display multiple location markers, customized map skins, infowindows and much more.
 Based on the latest Google API Version.

 == Description ==
 Display Google Maps at a shortcode’s ease!
 WP Google Map Plugin is a simple tool to add single or multiple markers on the same map and display on your webpage using a shortcode.
 The plugin is also featured to automatically extract exact latitude and longitude from a provided address.
 WP Google Map plugin hassle free transfers your map to any number of domains without a Google Map API Key.